tomas/needle/README.md

  - `response <http.IncomingMessage>`

-Emitted when the underlying http.ClientRequest emits a response event.
-This is after the connection is established an the header received, but before any of it is processed (e.g. authorization required or redirect to be followed).
+Emitted when the underlying [http.ClientRequest](https://nodejs.org/api/http.html#http_class_http_clientrequest) emits a response event.
+This is after the connection is established and the header received, but before any of it is processed (e.g. authorization required or redirect to be followed).
 No data has been consumed at this point.

 ### Event: `'redirect'`

 Indicates that the a redirect is being followed.
-This means that the response code was a redirect (301, 302, 303, 307) and the given [redirect options](#redirect-options) allowed following the URL received in the `Location` header.
+This means that the response code was a redirect (`301`, `302`, `303`, `307`) and the given [redirect options](#redirect-options) allowed following the URL received in the `Location` header.

 ### Event: `'header'`